Recycling & Sustainability

 - Always do laundry at full capacity.
 Washing one large load takes significantly less energy than washing multiple loads on a low or medium setting.

 - Pre-dry your clothes on a drying rack and finish them in the electric dryer.
-This will save you money and energy!
+This will save energy!
 For even more savings, dry your clothes completely on a drying rack.

 - Dry two or more loads back to back.
 This uses the heat that is already in the dryer to help dry the next load.